Launch Your Career In Conservation

 - A global network of future collaborators – and friends for life!

 - Participants from European universities gain 10 ECTS points on completing the course.

 You can only attend one course, but you may apply in successive years if not selected.

 Here is a link to a PDF version of the SurveyMonkey TBA Field Course application form – please use this as a guide to help you consider your responses to the questions.
 You could then pre-write these and copy and paste the answers across when you login to apply.

 Courses are designed for early career scientists, with teaching pitched at post-graduate level.
 Applicants must hold a biological degree by the course start date – or have completed at least 3 years of a biological degree course.

 Fees & Scholarships

-A limited number of full or partial scholarships are available to successful African applicants (for courses in Africa) and those from South East Asian countries (for our Borneo course).
+A limited number of full or partial scholarships are available to successful African applicants (for courses in Africa).
 Scholarships contribute to course costs which include course fees or tuition, national travel, accommodation and subsistence costs as well as the costs of international travel to and from the rendezvous location.

 Priority for places will be given to outstanding applicants but we will also take into consideration those who can raise full or part of their participation costs (i.e. course fees and travel costs).
 We would strongly encourage you to look for funding from grants, foundations or your organisation, and we will be willing to provide letter of support towards your applications.